zth/rescript-relay/rescript-relay-documentation/docs/api-reference.md

 type recordSourceRecords
 ```

-An abstract type representing all records in the store serialized to JSON in a way that you can use to re-hydrate the store.
+A type representing all records in the store serialized to JSON in a way that you can use to re-hydrate the store.
+Is equivalent to `Js.Json.t`.

 See [RecordSource.toJSON](#recordsourcetojson) for how to produce it.